Communities already living the demographic future many others will soon face.

 25 Voices on Aging focuses on these places.

-It is critically important to note that these communities are not all the same.
+It is critically important to note that the Charter 25 Counties, and their communities, are not all the same.

 Some are rural and isolated.
 Others are retirement destinations.
 Some grew older gradually as younger populations left, while others expanded rapidly as retirees moved in.
 Each reflects a different pathway to demographic aging, and each offers lessons about how communities adapt when older adults become a defining part of the population.